Is Harissa a Spice? The Truth About This North African Condiment (With Buying Guide)

 Conclusion

-To sum it up: yes, harissa is considered a spice in the broad sense, but it’s more accurately described as a spice blend or spice paste.
-It contains multiple spices and is used in a similar way to traditional spice mixes.
-Whether you’re a seasoned chef or a curious foodie, harissa is a must-have in your kitchen.
+To sum it up: harissa is not a single spice; it's a complex spice-based condiment.
+Whether you're a seasoned chef or a curious foodie, harissa is a must-have in your kitchen for adding bold, authentic North African flavors.

 So the next time someone asks, "Is harissa a spice?" you can confidently say: it's more than just a spice—it's a flavor powerhouse.
 And now you know why.